top of page

 Distribution design demands high attention to detail and an understanding of complex electric components.
 Because designers directly affect the flow of power, they have to be cognizant of the serious safety risks and concerns associated with electrical systems.

-Plus, the quality of designs determines how reliable and efficient the grid is.
+Plus, the quality of the designs determines how reliable and efficient the grid is.
 Well-designed systems need to be flexible enough to meet a variety of needs for customers without overestimating the electricity demand.
 The better the design, the less unexpected maintenance required.

 Design Difficulties